Anyway, I'm Falling in Love with You

 Anyway, I'm Falling in Love with You (どうせ、恋してしまうんだ。, Dōse, Koishite Shimaunda) is a Japanese manga series written and illustrated by Haruka Mitsui.
-It has been serialized in Kodansha's shōjo manga magazine Nakayoshi since November 2020, with its chapters collected in 12 tankōbon volumes as of August 2025.
+It was serialized in Kodansha's shōjo manga magazine Nakayoshi from November 2020 to February 2026, with its chapters collected in 14 tankōbon volumes.
 An anime television series adaptation produced by Typhoon Graphics aired from January to March 2025.
-A second season is set to premiere in January 2026.
+A second season aired from January to March 2026.

 Plot

 In 2020, Mizuho Nishino, an aspiring manga artist, lives in a neighborhood in Koigahama with her four childhood friends: Kizuki, Shin, Airu, and Shuugo.
 However, on her 17th birthday, her life begins to change around her.
 On top of school events getting cancelled due to a pandemic, her relationships with her four friends change when Kizuki declares his love for her.
 Though Mizuho wants their friendships to remain the same, she is forced to confront her feelings as her friends begin to reveal who they are in love with.

 Part of the narrative is also interspersed with Mizuho celebrating her 27th birthday in 2030, 10 years in the future, slowly revealing the career paths of each character, as well as Mizuho's current relationship with each of her childhood friends.